 Iron Station is a tiny town located in the state of North Carolina.
 With a population of 825 people and two associated neighborhoods, Iron Station is the 424th largest community in North Carolina.

-The per capita income in Iron Station in 2022 was $23,428, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $93,712 for a family of four.
+The per capita income in Iron Station in 2022 was $22,765, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $91,060 for a family of four.
+However, Iron Station contains both very wealthy and poor people as well.

-Iron Station is a somewhat ethnically-diverse town.
+Iron Station is a very ethnically-diverse town.
 The people who call Iron Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Iron Station residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Iron Station include German, English, Irish, Scottish, and Italian.
+Important ancestries of people in Iron Station include German, Irish, English, Yugoslavian, and Other West Indian.

 The most common language spoken in Iron Station is English.
 Other important languages spoken here include Italian and Polish.